White nigger: Northern Ireland

-"White nigger" was sometimes used to refer to Irish Catholics in the context of the Troubles in Northern Ireland.
-An example of this term is found in the lyrics of the Elvis Costello song "Oliver's Army" (1979): "Only takes one itchy trigger. / One more widow, one less white nigger".
+"White nigger" was sometimes used to refer to Irish Catholics in the context of the Troubles in Northern Ireland and the civil rights movement there.
+An example of this use is found in the lyrics of the Elvis Costello song "Oliver's Army" (1979): "Only takes one itchy trigger. / One more widow, one less white nigger".
 In 1969, the longest-serving editor of The Irish Times, Douglas Gageby, was allegedly called a "white nigger" by company chairman Thomas Bleakley McDowell, because of his support for the Northern Ireland civil rights movement.

 In May 2016, Irish politician Gerry Adams, the president of Sinn Féin, attracted controversy after tweeting: "Watching Django Unchained — A Ballymurphy Nigger!"
 After criticism for the use of a racial slur, Adams deleted the tweet and, from a Belfast press conference, he issued a statement saying, "I have acknowledged that the use of the N-word was inappropriate.
 That is why I deleted the tweet.
 I apologise for any offence caused."
 Adams added, "I stand over the context and main point of my tweet, which were the parallels between people in struggle.
 Like African Americans, Irish nationalists were denied basic rights.
 I have long been inspired by Harriet Tubman, Frederick Douglass, Rosa Parks, Martin Luther King and Malcolm X, who stood up for themselves and for justice."